microsoft/react-native-windows/docs/react-native-windows-init.md

    ```

 ## Future
 In the future we hope this to be integrated with the react-native CLI templating scheme.
-At the moment there is only a very basic replacement scheme for a set of well defined variables, so at the moment it is not suitable.
-When we get to that point we'll see if we can leverage that or contribute some improvements in the templating for react native init.
+At the moment there is only a very basic replacement scheme for a set of well-defined variables, so at the moment it is not suitable.
+When we get to that point we'll see if we can leverage that or contribute some improvements in the templating for `react-native-init`.